Am I eligible for funding if I have not yet completed a doctorate degree?

 No. This fellowship is only available to applicants who have previously received a fellowship from the program and completed their PhD degrees.

-I have an article or a book manuscript that has already been submitted and accepted for publication by a reputable publisher.
+I have an article that has already been submitted and accepted for publication by a reputable publisher.
 Am I eligible?

-No, only those with articles or book proposals that are yet to be completed may apply.
+No, only those with articles that are yet to be completed may apply.

 Is there an age limit?